Mkhan13/nlp_anatomy_textbook_summarization/README.md

 ## Model Evaluation Process & Metric Selection
 - **Metrics:**
+  - Accuracy
+  - Precision, Recall
+  - F1-score
-  -
+  - ROC AUC
-- **Data Splits:**
+- **Data Splits:** Stratified 80%/10%/10% split for train/validation/test

 All three approaches (naive, classical ML, and deep learning) are trained and evaluated on the same split.
-The results are compared directly against the naive baseline to quantify performance improvements.
+The results are compared directly against the naive baseline.

 ---

 ## Modeling Approach
-1. **Naive Baseline:**
+1. **Naive Baseline:** Classify texts as expressing mental health distress if they contain predefined keywords
-2. **Classical ML Approach:**
+2. **Classical ML Approach:**  Train a machine learning classifier on TF-IDF features of the text
-3. **Deep Learning Approach:**
+3. **Deep Learning Approach:**  Fine-tune a BERT transformer model to predict distress from the full text context.

 ### Data Processing Pipeline